northern lights over thingvellir in south west iceland

 No science school trip to Iceland would be complete without a visit to a glacier.
 Solheimajokull is a great example of the effects of global warming on Iceland.
 Your guide will explain how the glacier has retreated over time and how rocks within the ice can tell a story about Iceland’s volcanic history.

 A once-in-a-lifetime experience for students is the Icelandic Lava Show.
-One of the only opportunities ever to see real-life lava, this show provides students with the invaluable insight into how lava is formed and the different types of lava.
+One of the only opportunities ever to see real-life lava, this show provides students with invaluable insight into how lava is formed and the different types of lava.

 Next is a visit to Dyrholaey, which is thought to have been created in a submarine eruption.
 Here you will find fascinating dramatic coastal scenery such as high cliffs, rock arches and stacks.

 Geologists will enjoy the next stop on your south coast tour, Reynishfjara.
-The black beaches here were formed as lava flows met the ice cold ocean and broke apart.
+The black beaches here were formed as lava flows met the ice-cold ocean and broke apart.
 Basalt columns line the beach and make for a vivid classroom.

-Day 3
+Day

 Heimay island, Eldheimar exhibition and Seljalandsfoss